mrnkaija/Sector_Environmental_ESG/README.md

 *1. ESG is Directly Linked to Financial Performance (from the Correlation Analysis):*

-We observed positive correlations between higher overall ESG scores (and often specific ESG pillars like Governance) and stronger financial metrics such as Profit Margin and Market Capitalization.
+I observed positive correlations between higher overall ESG scores (and often specific ESG pillars like Governance) and stronger financial metrics such as Profit Margin and Market Capitalization.
 This suggests that companies with better sustainability practices tend to be more profitable and valued higher by the market.
 Conversely, we may see negative correlations between environmental impact metrics (e.g., Carbon Emissions, Water Usage) and financial performance.
 This indicates that companies actively reducing their environmental footprint could be seeing benefits in profitability or efficiency.

 *Recommendation:*